tinymachines/curly/docs/STATUS.md

 2. No support for file uploads yet
 3. Need to improve error messages with more context
 4. Need to add proper libcurl cleanup for all error cases
+5. Limited error reporting for parallel downloads
+6. No progress indication during large downloads
+7. No bandwidth control or throttling for downloads
+8. Limited validation for TSV input format

 ## Contributing

 Contributions are welcome!
+If you're interested in contributing, these areas would be particularly helpful:

+- Implementing the retry logic for failed downloads
+- Adding proper progress bars for parallel downloads
+- Fixing the memory leak in the JSON data handling
+- Adding unit tests for parallel functionality
+- Improving error handling and reporting

 Please see the CONTRIBUTING.md file (to be created) for guidelines on how to contribute to the project.